baponkar/zombie-ai/README.md

 The NPC Debug is showing by enabling 'DebugNavmeshAgent' and you can see Vison Sensor and Sound Sensor.

+* One thing that the NPC are Navmesh Agent so it's need to Bake NavMesh on the static surface.

 Build Date : 30.04.2022